 There will be a return check fee in the amount of thirty-five dollars (\$35) for all returned checks.

-If you have any questions regarding our financial or refund policy, please ask our Patient Care Coordinator or Office Manager.
+If you have any questions regarding our financial or refund policy, feel free to ask our Patient Care Coordinator or Office Manager.